grycap/oscar/docs/minio-bucket-replication.md

 ## Helm installation

-To be able to use replication each minIO instance deployed with helm has to be on distributed mode.
+To be able to use replication each MinIO instance deployed with Helm has to be configured in distributed mode.
 This is done by adding the parameters `mode=distributed,replicas=NUM_REPLICAS`.

-Here is an example of a local minIO replicated deployment with helm:
+Here is an example of a local MinIO replicated deployment with Helm:

 ```bash!
 helm install minio minio/minio --namespace minio --set rootUser=minio,rootPassword=minio123,service.type=NodePort,service.nodePort=30300,consoleService.type=NodePort,consoleService.nodePort=30301,mode=distributed,replicas=2,resources.requests.memory=512Mi,environment.MINIO_BROWSER_REDIRECT_URL=http://localhost:30301 --create-namespace